SPAGHETTI MAN

 An IED screamed, a dog dashed in fright,

-Then two semis swerved in the chaos and light.
+Then two semis swerved in the chaotic fight.

-The one up ahead hit the pup in the dash,
+One up ahead hit the pup in their dash,

-And my fists hit the glass with a bang and a crash.
+My fists hit the glass with a banging crash.

 He weaved to the right, then he swerved to the left,